ministryofjustice/security-guidance/docs/using-1password.md

 ### Keeping 1Password update to date

 Like all software, it is important to keep the software up to date \(sometimes known as 'patching'\).
-1Password software generally should self-update to the latest version by itself however make sure you approve or apply any updates if 1Password asks you to.
+1Password software generally self-updates to the latest version by itself, however make sure you approve or apply any updates if 1Password asks you to.

 ### Need help?